jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_logfilespaceused.md

 ---
-title: Databases - Log File Space Used Alarm
+title: Databases - Log File Space Used alarm
+tags: [sqlserver_alarms]
 last_updated: July 29, 2016
 summary: "The Databases - Log File Space Used Alarm becomes active when a log in any database is in danger of filling."
 sidebar: c_sqlserver_sidebar